Choosing a Pelvic Floor Exerciser

 It is not normally recommended to use insertable devices during pregnancy without clearance from your health professional team.
 Some products advertise that they can be used in a non-complicated pregnancy but please check first with your obstetrician or midwife.

-Please note that pelvic floor weights are generally not suitable for use with a pelvic organ prolapse, since the prolapsed organs may prevent the correct positioning of the weights.
-If your prolapse extends to the opening of the vagina please ask your treating healthprofessional before starting the use of a pelvic floor exercise device.
+Please note that pelvic floor weights are generally not suitable for use with a pelvic organ prolapse as the prolapsed organs may prevent the correct positioning of the weights.
+If your prolapse extends to the opening of the vagina please ask your treating health professional before starting the use of a pelvic floor exercise device.
 Read more about prolapse and pelvic floor exercises.

 We DO stock products that:

-- conform to designs that research has shown to be effective
+- that research has shown to be effective

 - incorporate safe materials appropriate for intimate use